All refreshing, all inspiring, all fabulous! Here's our roundup of the best gay friendly island in the world!

 Fire Island is the gayest island in the world!
 It's a gay man’s Holy Land: epic gay clubs, a nude beach, and a walking trail named after Judy Garland… need we say more?

-‘The Pines’ and ‘The Groves’ are the two gayest communities on the island.
+‘The Pines’ and ‘The Groves’ are the two gayest communities on the island – gay men tend to head to The Pines and lesbians to The Groves.
 During the summer, a stroll between these two meccas will feel like you’re crossing between two gay afterlives.
-There are shirtless guys dancing and sharing drinks, a boatload of drag queens enacting the tradition of the July 4th Invasion of the Pines, and rainbow flags hanging from any available spot.
+Shirtless guys are dancing and sharing drinks, a boatload of drag queens enacting the tradition of the July 4th Invasion of the Pines, and rainbow flags hanging from any available spot.

 2. Gran Canaria – Spain